10 Ways Fresh-Cut Flowers Improve Décor and Mood

 Seven Flower Power Tips

-Ditch blooms for branches (with buds or bare) for a fresh look and greater longevity.
-Photo: Nicolette Camille Floral Design
+- 3. Ditch blooms for branches (with buds or bare) for a cleaner or more artsy look and super-longevity; they last far longer than blooms.

 Carefully Picked Sources